cxOrz/dotfiles-hyprland/README.md

 ### VS Code

-If you need to enable enable fcitx5
+If you need to enable fcitx5:

 ~/.config/code-flags.conf
 ```bash